2072/test/PAGuideFund9.md

 ----->

 (this is a test conversion into Markdown of the official Catalyst guidelines using a [Doc to Markdown add-on for Google Doc](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607))

+**There are more intuitive and usable markdown editors available on the web such as https://stackedit.io/app# that one can use to edit the file more easily and then paste the whole file and submit a pull request...**

 Normally you can "easily" edit this document and create pull requests on which people can comment and review the changes just like for actual source code.
 Go ahead and play with it so we can see if we can actually use Github directly.